dhruvildave/uast/README.md

-# UAST: Unicode Aware Sanskrit Transliteration
+# UAST: Unicode Aware Saṃskṛta Transliteration

-A tool for transliterating and typing Sanskrit in the easiest computer, language, and human-friendly way
+A tool for transliterating and typing Saṃskṛta in the easiest computer, language, and human-friendly way

 If you use this repository, please cite the following paper: